Researching Nigerian Legal Information

 The traditional classification of customary law is into the following categories:

-In the states in the Southern part of the country, Moslem/Islamic law, where it exists, is integrated into and has always been treated as an aspect of the customary law.
+In the states in the southern part of the country, Muslim/Islamic law, where it exists, is integrated into and has always been treated as an aspect of customary law.
 Since 1956, however, Islamic law has been administered in the Northern states as a separate and distinct system.
-Even then, until recently, it has only been in relation to Muslim personal law.
-However, it is better to accord Islamic law its distinct status as a separate source of law because of its peculiarities in terms of origin, nature and territorial and personal scope of application.
+Even then, until recently, it has only been about Muslim personal law.
+However, it is better to accord Islamic law its distinct status as a separate source of law because of its peculiarities in terms of origin, nature, and territorial and personal scope of application.

 2.4.1.
 Ethnic/Non-Moslem Law

 The ethnic customary law is the indigenous law that applies to the members of the different ethnic groups.
-Nigeria is made up of several ethnic groups each with its own variety of customary law.
-Customary law is a system of law that reflects the culture, customs, values and habits of the people whose activities it regulates.
+Nigeria is made up of several ethnic groups, each with its own variety of customary law.
+Customary law is a system of law that reflects the culture, customs, values, and habits of the people whose activities it regulates.
 It has been described as a mirror of accepted usage.
-Customary law is particularly dominant in the area of personal and family relations like marriage, divorce, guardianship and custody of children and succession.
+Customary law is particularly dominant in personal and family relations like marriage, divorce, guardianship and custody of children, and succession.
 Naturally, differences in the customary laws of different ethnic groups do exist and this must not be taken for granted.
 Even within an ethnic group, instances of pockets of differences in aspects of customary law are noticeable.
-For example, the marriage customs and inheritance rules of the Igbos of the South Eastern Nigeria are different from those of the Yorubas of the South Western Nigeria.
-Beyond this, the customary values and systems of various Yoruba sub-ethnic groups are bound to be different even if they are in the same State.
-Unfortunately, ethnic customary law is unwritten, uncertain and difficult to ascertain.
+For example, the marriage customs and inheritance rules of the Igbos of Southeastern Nigeria are different from those of the Yorubas of Southwestern Nigeria.
+Beyond this, the customary values and systems of various Yoruba sub-ethnic groups are bound to be different, even if they are in the same State.
+Unfortunately, ethnic customary law is unwritten, uncertain, and difficult to ascertain.
 It is flexible and has the capacity to adapt to social and economic changes without losing its character.
 There have been instances of legislative interventions to modify and at times abrogate rules of customary law.
-Customary law is usually enforced in customary courts, the courts at the lowest rung of the hierarchy of courts, which in most cases are presided over by non-legally trained personnel, though higher courts are equally permitted to observe and to enforce the observance of rules of customary law by their enabling laws.
-It is to be noted the bulk of causes on the Cause List of customary courts, especially in South Western Nigeria, are matters relating to the dissolution of traditional marriages.
+Customary law is usually enforced in customary courts, the courts at the lowest rung of the hierarchy of courts, which in most cases are presided over by non-legally trained personnel.
+However, higher courts are equally permitted to observe and enforce the observance of rules of customary law by their enabling laws.
+It is to be noted the bulk of causes on the Cause List of customary courts, especially in Southwestern Nigeria, are matters relating to the dissolution of traditional marriages.

 2.4.2.
 Islamic Law/Sharia/Moslem Law

 Islamic law, unlike ethnic customary law, is written.
 Its principles are clearly defined and articulated.
 This system of law has worked with detailed thoroughness and incisive precision.
 It is based on the Islamic religion and was introduced into Nigeria by its practitioners as a consequence of a successful process of Islamization.
 This system of law is based on the Holy Koran and the teachings of Prophet Muhammad.
-In some areas, Islamic law after its introduction completely supplanted the pre-existing system of customary laws whereas in other areas, it became incorporated with customary law and the two systems have become fused and are jointly administered.
-Islamic law is being enforced in some states of Nigeria especially in the Northern part where populations are predominantly Moslem.
-The scope of operation of Islamic law has broadened since the introduction of the Sharia legal system in the present democratic dispensation in a number of Northern states such as Zamfara, Kano, Kaduna, and Sokoto among others.
-The principal feature of this new development is the introduction of religious based criminal offences, especially on matters of morality and the introduction of punishments sanctioned by the Koran.
-The apex court, the Supreme Court of Nigeria, has not had the opportunity to pronounce on the constitutionality of punishments like amputation and stoning of a person to death, which the Sharia prescribes for certain offences.
+In some areas, Islamic law after its introduction completely supplanted the pre-existing system of customary laws; whereas in other areas, it became incorporated with customary law, and the two systems have become fused and are jointly administered.
+Islamic law is being enforced in some states of Nigeria, especially in the Northern part where populations are predominantly Moslem.
+The scope of operation of Islamic law has broadened since the introduction of the Sharia legal system in the present democratic dispensation in several Northern states, such as Zamfara, Kano, Kaduna, and Sokoto among others.
+The principal feature of this new development is the introduction of religious-based criminal offenses, especially on matters of morality, and the introduction of punishments sanctioned by the Koran.
+The apex court, the Supreme Court of Nigeria, has not had the opportunity to pronounce the constitutionality of punishments like amputation and stoning of a person to death, which the Sharia prescribes for certain offenses.

 2.5.
 Judicial Precedents